NOLA Brewing, Cure each mark 10 years since opening in a very different New Orleans

 As craft cocktails went mainstream, and in many cases were dumbed down, Cure remained a showplace for the style — unapologetically upscale, professional and ambitious.
 It’s become both a magnet and an incubator for people serious about pursuing a craft cocktail career.

 The Cure brand has expanded.
-Cane & Table opened as a much needed touch of class on lower Decatur Street in 2013.
-It has also dialed back - the hotel bar Bellocq closed in 2016 after a four-and-half-year run on Lee Circle; the Bywater eatery Cafe Henri closed in 2017 after about a year.
-A new Cure-related bar is now in the works in Washington, D.C. called Dauphine.
+Cane & Table opened as a much-needed touch of class on lower Decatur Street in 2013.
+It has also dialed back: The hotel bar Bellocq closed in 2016 after a 4½ year run on Lee Circle; the Bywater eatery Cafe Henri closed in 2017 after about a year.
+A new Cure-related bar is now in the works in Washington, D.C., called Dauphine.

 The ripples from Cure's debut now reach beyond its influence on the local bar scene, however.
 Cure co-founder Neal Bodenheimer is part of the leadership team behind the revamped Tales of the Cocktail, which made New Orleans a cocktail industry destination, not just a cocktail lover’s one.